MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-customize-branding-customers.md

 :::image type="content" source="media/how-to-customize-branding-customers/tenant-name.png" alt-text="Screenshot of the tenant name." lightbox="media/how-to-customize-branding-customers/tenant-name.png":::

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least a [Organizational Branding Administrator](~/identity/role-based-access-control/permissions-reference.md).
 1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the customer tenant you created earlier from the **Directories + subscriptions** menu.
 1. In the search bar, type and select **Tenant properties**.
 1. Edit the **Name** field.